Prickly Pear Lemon Bars

 Why Prickly Pear Lemon Bars

 As a pregnant foodie, I often find myself at restaurants with top-tier bartenders and have recently begun to challenge them to make me tasty virgin drinks.
 Last night at a restaurant, I had a drink with almond syrup, pear nectar, pomegranate, and lemon that was like nothing I had ever tasted before – in a good way.
 But (more relevant to this post )earlier in the week I visited a different local restaurant that had several virgin drink options on the menu.
 The bartender, Keith, recommended a drink that featured prickly pear and lemonade.
 He gave me a shot of the prickly pear juice on its own to entice me.
 Loved it!
 I proceeded to order the drink – which rocked my world.
 I decided right then that prickly pear would be the flavor of the week.

 Prickly Pear Lemon Bar Recipe

-The prickly pear lemon bar recipe that I came up with was based on a recipe called Lemony Lime Squares that I originally found in a newspaper (the clipping is so old that I can’t tell which paper) as an adaptation from a recipe in the book Low-fat & Luscious Desserts by the American Heart Association.
+The prickly pear lemon bar recipe that I came up with was based on a recipe called Lemony Lime Squares that I originally found in a newspaper (the clipping is so old that I can’t tell which paper) as an adaptation from a recipe in the book Low-fat & Luscious Desserts by the American Heart Association [paid link].
 Here is my adaptation:

 Prickly Pear Lemon Bars